How to stop nuisance calls

 It will even inform nuisance callers that your number is no longer in service.
 This will get your name permanently removed from telemarketers’ call lists.
 You can download the app onto your Android or iPhone.

-1. Get in touch with the Telephone Preference Service (TPS)
+Contact the Telephone Preference Service (TPS)

 This is a completely free service that allows you to opt out of unsolicited calls entirely – on paper, at least.
 In practice, unwanted calls still find a way through.
 But it's still a smart step to take.

 To register your mobile or landline number, call 0845 070 0707.
-Alternatively, from a mobile, text "TPS" and your e-mail address to 78070.
+Alternatively, from a mobile, text "TPS" and your email address to 78070.
 You'll know you've been successful in signing up if you receive a text reply from TPS.

 There may be a charge for the text on some networks; however, for most users, the text should be included within their bundle.